dapperdandev/blog/design-patterns__builder.md

 }
 ```

-## Notes
+## TODO

--   The builder pattern is not simply a complex named argument solution
+- [] The builder pattern is not simply a complex named argument solution
--   The builder pattern is not simply a way to identify the parameters of a constructor
+- [] The builder pattern is not simply a way to identify the parameters of a constructor
--   The builder pattern _does_ prevent the telescoping constructor anti-pattern
+- [] The builder pattern _does_ prevent the telescoping constructor anti-pattern
+- [] Immutability
 ````